andrwlddy/100days_of_cloud/Journey/008/Readme.md

 ☁️ Cloud Outcome

-    With Azure functions, you write less code and spend less time on the server and maintaing the environment, and more time writng your code and working on your apps.
+    With Azure functions, you write less code and spend less time on the server and maintaining the environment, and more time writng your code and working on your apps.

 ## Social Proof